 What happens if I have an unsatisfactory result but feel perfectly all right?

 How you feel may not be reflected in your assessment result.
 OSPAT can only record how you performed.
 Some substance can make you feel great, but those feelings may be masking levels of impairment that represent a risk in the workplace.
 Your supervisor can replay and examine your assessment in comparison with your normal profile.
 He or she cannot afford to risk your life or that of others based just on how you feel.

 For example, a drunk or hyped up driver of a speeding vehicle may feel great driving at high speed just before hitting a tree.

 I am no good with computers.

 You require no knowledge of computers to perform an assessment successfully.
-The OSPAT equipment is simple to operate.
+The OSPAT equipment is intuitive and simple to operate.

 Your result for any assessment is compared only to your average and cannot be compared to the average of others.

 OSPAT is designed to protect the privacy of employees.

 Each person should perform an assessment prior to the start of each shift.
 Therefore, those people who are working on your shift will have demonstrated that they have passed their OSPAT assessment.
 If all employees in a workplace are not impaired it may reduce the risk of incidents for all employees.
 The assessment routine also provides a constant reminder of what is needed to be fit for work.

 “Staff morale has increased considerably… Absenteeism has dropped significantly… Production has increased…” since the introduction of OSPAT.
 (Koniambo Nickel)